paritytech/substrate-connect/packages/smoldot-discovery/README.md

 A TypeScript package extended from the [`@substrate/discovery`](../discovery/README.md) NPM package, that allows to discover and filter Smoldot extension providers from a list of providers.

+/*
+Maybe add something here like?:

+Extensions may wish to implement the interface provided here, in order that they can be used by dApps wanting it.
+To do so, implement the `SmoldotExtensionProviderDetail` interface and expose it by implementing the extension side of the discovery protocol ([see here](../discovery/README.md)) and handing it back.
+*/

 ## Installation

 You can install the package using npm or yarn: